 We have implemented appropriate physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access to your information and to maintain data security.
 These safeguards take into account the sensitivity of the information that we collect, process and store and the current state of technology.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 The third party service providers with respect to payment gateway and payment processing are all validated as compliant with the payment card industry standard (generally referred to as PCI compliant service providers).

 We assume no liability or responsibility for disclosure of your information due to errors in transmission, unauthorized third-party access, or other causes beyond our control.
 You play an important role in keeping your personal information secure.
-You should not share your user name, password, or other security information for your Offensive Shirt account with anyone.
+You should not share your user name, password, or other security information for your Daisy Meditation account with anyone.
 If we receive instructions using your user name and password, we will consider that you have authorized the instructions.